-The treatment of scoliosis varies among individuals, depending largely on a patient’s age, overall level of health and the degree of spinal curvature.
-Treatment will also depend on whether any additional spinal conditions have developed due to the scoliosis.
-For instance, it is common for scoliosis in adults to lead to the degeneration of the spinal discs and facet joints, which can lead to spinal narrowing and nerve compression.
+The treatment of scoliosis varies among individuals, depending largely on a patient’s age, overall level of health and degree of spinal curvature.
+Treatment will also depend on whether any additional spine conditions have developed due to the scoliosis.
+For instance, it is common for scoliosis in adults to lead to the degeneration of the spinal discs and facet joints, which can prompt spinal narrowing and nerve compression.

-If you have been diagnosed with scoliosis and are dealing with debilitating symptoms that are affecting your ability to do basic tasks and hobbies, learning about effective treatment is important.
+If you have been diagnosed with scoliosis and are dealing with debilitating symptoms that are affecting your ability to complete basic tasks and enjoy your hobbies, learning about effective treatment is important.
 This knowledge can help you and your primary care physician develop a care plan that can get you back to a full and active life.

 Nonsurgical approaches in the treatment of scoliosis

 Many people who developed scoliosis in adolescence have already undergone nonsurgical treatments like bracing.
 If the condition starts to progress into adulthood, or if the condition is purely adult-onset degenerative scoliosis, symptoms of pain or nerve compression can usually be managed nonsurgically with the following approaches:

 - Physical therapy

 Bracing is generally not recommended for the treatment of scoliosis in adults because skeletal maturity has already been reached.
 Braces can actually be counterproductive for adults because they can weaken the supporting muscles, putting more weight and stress on the spine.